 Personality disorders used to be divided into 10 types that were grouped into three clusters.
 The types in each cluster shared certain basic personality traits.
 In the new classification that is being developed, there are no clusters and only six types: schizotypal, borderline, antisocial, narcissistic, avoidant, and obsessive-compulsive.
 The types that are being omitted are schizoid, paranoid, histrionic, and dependent.

 Schizotypal personality disorder:

 People with schizotypal personality disorder are socially withdrawn and emotionally detached.
-In addition, they have odd ways of thinking, perceiving, and communicating similar to those of people with schizophrenia (see Schizophrenia and Delusional Disorder: Schizophrenia).
+In addition, they have odd ways of thinking, perceiving, and communicating similar to those of people with schizophrenia (see Schizophrenia).
 Although schizotypal personality disorder is sometimes present in people who later develop schizophrenia, most people with this personality disorder do not develop schizophrenia.
 The genes that cause schizophrenia are thought to be involved but not fully expressed in schizotypal personality disorder.